act-rules/act-rules.github.io/_rules/additional-content-triggered-on-hover-is-hoverable-ep1s13.md

 name: Additional content triggered on hover is hoverable
 rule_type: atomic
 description: |
-  This rule checks that any additional content that was triggered by hovering an element remains available to the user while the mouse pointer is over that content
+  This rule checks that any additional content that was triggered by hovering an element remains available to the user while the mouse pointer is over the element or the additional content
 accessibility_requirements:
   wcag21:1.4.13: # Content on Hover or Focus (AA)
     forConformance: true